-Ex-charity boss 'faced three complaints'
+Ex-charity boss sent inappropriate texts

 It comes as Oxfam and Save the Children have separately been quizzed by MPs about sexual misconduct by workers.

-Although not accused of sexual misconduct, Mr Forsyth said he had "unsuitable and thoughtless conversations" with staff and thought the issue had been closed "many years ago".
+Although not accused of sexual misconduct, Mr Forsyth, who is now deputy executive director at Unicef., said he had had "unsuitable and thoughtless conversations" with staff.

-The concerns were handled through a process of mediation and no formal complaints were made, he added.
+He said the concerns were handled through a process of mediation and no formal complaints were made.

+He added he thought the issue had been closed "many years ago".

 Save the Children said it had commissioned "a root and branch review of the organisational culture" at the charity "addressing any behavioural challenges among senior leadership".